Azure/azure-cli-extensions/src/aosm/development.md

 If one of the publish tests fails, then it might be because you have made small tweaks and the recording is now out of date.
 Delete the relevant file under tests/latest/recordings (the file names match the name of the tests), and re-run the test.
 If that passes it will create a new recording for you.
+Running the tests using the `--live` flag will also run all tests in "live" mode which will create a new recording for the integration tests.

 To find out more about integration tests see [here](https://github.com/Azure/azure-cli/blob/dev/doc/authoring_tests.md).